Maddie's UW/UCD Combined Shelter Medicine Fellowships 2021-2022

 - Interact closely with shelter medicine faculty, resident, fellow alumni and students with a goal that relationships will develop that promote life-long learning and collaboration between practitioners and academics.

-- Attend a one week fellowship training camp ‘Shelter Medicine Intensive’ in order to work closely with other fellows in the program as well as the UW and UC Davis Shelter Medicine teams and veterinary students.
-Intensive week this year is Monday-Friday August 26th-August 30th 2019 likely to be held in Madison, WI.
+- Attend a one week virtual fellowship training camp ‘Shelter Medicine Intensive’ in order to work closely with other fellows in the program as well as the UW and UC Davis Shelter Medicine teams and veterinary students.
+Intensive week this year is Monday-Friday August 30-September 3, 2021.
+While normally held in person, this year the event will be held virtually due to the COVID-19 pandemic.
 Participation in this camp is a requirement of the fellowship.
+More details of the event will be discussed during interviews.
+As much as we love to hold this event in person and are saddened to make this choice, we want to look out for the safety of attendees first and can promise it will still be an engaging experience.

 - Complete a project focusing on an aspect of interest to the fellow with relevance to their home base shelter and creation of materials to share with the field.
-Fellows may decide to change their project plan after beginning the fellowship.
+Fellows may decide to change their project plan after beginning the fellowship (see below for more details on project proposal).

 The Fellows will be able to put their new skills to work with their own shelter, directly benefitting shelter animals and communities.
 Additionally, the shelter medicine programs and UW veterinary students will benefit from the infusion of practical experience brought by the Shelter Medicine Fellows.
 Many Fellows continue on with the program as alumni and mentors while working in or with shelters for years to come, greatly magnifying the benefit of this investment in their training.

-Cost: Fellows do not pay registration fees or tuition.
-Training and travel costs are covered by the fellowship and made possible by a grant from Maddie’s Fund®.
+Cost: Free!
+Fellows do not pay registration fees or tuition.
+Training and any potential travel costs are covered by the fellowship and made possible by a grant from Maddie’s Fund®.
 No other direct financial support to fellows is provided.

-Selection and review committee: A committee will select candidates and review applicant evaluations of this program.
-The selection and review committee will comprise at least one member of the UW and UCD Shelter Medicine Program.
+Selection and review committee: A committee will review applications, conduct interviews, and select candidates.
+The review and selection committee will be comprised of at least one member of the UW and UCD Shelter Medicine Program.
 Consideration will be given to selecting candidates representing a variety of geographical locations and shelter types.

 Fellowship requirements: Fellows will spend about 20 days or the equivalent hours working in person and remotely with the University of Wisconsin and UC Davis Koret Shelter Medicine Programs including:

-- Attendance at the August Shelter Medicine Intensive required.
-Travel Expenses covered through Fellowship.
+- Attendance at the August 30-Sept 3rd Shelter Medicine Intensive required (virtual for 2021).

 - Prepare, participate and follow up (e.g. provision of written recommendations or verbal presentation) on remote or on-site consultations on one or more of the following topics: shelter facility design; animal husbandry; outbreak management; data collection and analysis; or full shelter health evaluations. (completed as a part of Intensive)

-- Attend weekly remote national and internal UW/UC Davis shelter medicine rounds and make one presentation to the rounds group based on project or experience in fellowship (1-1.5 hours weekly)
+- Attend weekly remote national and internal UW/UC Davis shelter medicine rounds (1 hour weekly or bi-weekly)

-- Attend every other week or weekly fellowship group calls (1.5 hours weekly)
+- Attend every other week or weekly fellowship group meetings (1.5 hours per meeting)

-- Deliver an oral presentation or prepare a report describing chosen shelter project and what was learned through the fellowship, giving examples of positive changes that were made at shelters as a result of the experience.
+- Deliver a presentation on chosen shelter project and what was learned through the fellowship, giving examples of positive changes that were made at your shelter and/or within your community as a result of the experience.
+Likely to be presented as a part of National Shelter Medicine Rounds.
 Previous fellows projects can be seen here.

 How to apply: